gabrieleilertsen/hdrcnn/README.md

 }
 ```

 The CNN is trained to reconstruct image regions where information has been lost due to sensor saturation, such as highlights and bright image features.
-This means that a standard 8-bit single exposed image can be fed to the network, which then reconstructs the missing information in order to create a high dynamic range (HDR) image. <!--Please see the [project webpage](http://hdrv.org/hdrcnn/) for more information on the method.-->
+This means that a standard 8-bit single exposed image can be fed to the network, which then reconstructs the missing information in order to create a high dynamic range (HDR) image.
+Please see the [project webpage](http://webstaff.itn.liu.se/~gabei62/hdrcnn/) for more information on the method.

 In what follows are descriptions on how to make HDR reconstructions using the trained network.
 For training of new weigths information and code is provided in the [training_code](training_code/) folder.